MaikBuse/home-web/README.md

 ### Prerequisites

 Not much is needed.
 Just node as as a runtime environment for javascript and npm as a package manager.

+* To install node, please follow the instructions on [nodejs.org](https://nodejs.org/en/download)
+* Also make sure to update to the latest version of npm

   ```sh
   npm install npm@latest -g
   ```